civican/legisinfo/44-1/bills/C-22/bill_text.md

 ### Section 8

-In order to carry out the purposes of this Act, the Minister may enter into agreements with any department or agency of the Government of Canada and may, with the approval of the Governor in Council, enter into agreements with any department or agency of a province.
+  **(1)** In order to carry out the purposes of this Act, the Minister may enter into agreements with any department or agency of the Government of Canada and may, with the approval of the Governor in Council, enter into agreements with any department or agency of a province.

+  **(2)** The Minister must make public any agreement entered into under subsection (1).

 ### Section 9